 15.6 Connecting a global manager with a regional manager

-In this example, regional and regional both manage several switches in common.
+In this example, regional1 and regional2 both manage several switches in common.

 To forward this common switch information to global1 from regional1, you need to set up the required connection.